What would you like to know more about?

 Reunite families after a merge.

-You may need to reunite family member profiles after merging duplicates.
+You may need to reunite family member profiles after merging duplicate profiles.

 After you merge profiles, you'll see a list of family members that may need to be merged or reunited with the person you just merged.
-This list shows the family members who are directly connected with the person and not the ones who may be connected through another member, such as a child in the case of a divorced family.
+This list displays the family members directly connected with the person, not the ones who may be connected through another member, such as a child in the case of a divorced family.

-Note that once you close this list, you cannot view the information again in this way.
-If you don't have time to reunite family members right now, you can export the list to reference later.
+Note: Once you close this list, you cannot view the information again in this way.
+If you don't have time to reunite family members right now, be sure to export the list to reference later.

 Here are some tips for reuniting families: